The difference between a top up and accessing my equity by refinancing

 At the end of the day, the choice between a top-up loan and refinancing depends on several important factors, like the amount of additional funds needed, current interest rates, loan features, costs and your long-term financial goals.

-Check out what it’s like to refinance with us.
-From competitive interest rates, our no fee promise and an annual discount to boot, there’s plenty to love about an Unloan home loan.
+Once you’ve built up a bit of equity in your home, you might be able to use it to increase or top up your home loan.
+Learn more about how top ups work at Unloan.
+Also, check out what it’s like to refinance with us.
+From competitive interest rates, our no fee promise and a loyalty discount, there’s plenty to love about an Unloan home loan.